Missing Malaysia plane puts new satellite sensors in the spotlight

 But Aireon LLC president Don Thoma said it was clear that the new system would help aircraft if they ran into problems over oceans or remote areas.

-"We're getting a lot of interest and action from air traffic control organisations that have a vested interest in tracking commercial aircraft in remote areas," Thoma said.
+"We're getting a lot of interest and action from air traffic control organizations that have a vested interest in tracking commercial aircraft in remote areas," Thoma said.

 The case has generated more interest in the new technologies for picking up ADS-B signals via satellite and that may help to attract the attention of possible funders, DLR's Behrens said.